oliviawestmacottssw/SSW.Rules.Content/categories/communication/rules-to-better-calendars.md

 - do-you-track-your-initial-meetings

 ---
-It's important to use your calendar correctly as it's your main organizational tool and how others view your time.
+​​It's important to use your calendar correctly as it's your main organizational​ tool and how others view your time.

 See [Rules to Better Email](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&amp;TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&amp;TermId=9775587d-d391-4b7d-8654-96953eeb9cfc).